nirajvnec/testLTC/README.md

+Could we connect to clarify and avoid any confusion?
 I thought we had already merged the Pull Request below.
 Are you suggesting that we need to seek approval on it, or is there another issue?
 Please confirm.

 Hi John,